-Cost includes two workshops, lodging at Keble College for one night (Tues., July 30), all meals and receptions on July 30 and Aug.
-1.REGISTER NOW
+Cost includes two workshops, lodging at Keble College for one night (Tues., July 30), all meals and receptions on July 30 and breakfast and lunch July 31.REGISTER NOW

 This registration is separate from the Oxford UIDP Summit registration and only covers pre-summit workshops.

 To register for the Oxford UIDP Summit you must first apply by clicking the “APPLY NOW” button at the top of this page.

 For other important event details, please download the logistics memo.

 Nafiz Karabudak, Corporate Global Technology Manager, Lockheed Martin

 Anna-Marie Greenaway, Director of International University Relationships, BP

 Mark Schmidt, Principal Scientist/ Manager, Global University Relations, John Deere

 Sean Fielding, Director of Innovation, Impact, and Business, University of Exeter

 Dave Bembo, Director, Research and Innovation Services, University of Cardiff